5jt/dyalog-cookbook/manuscript/01 Introduction.md

 ## Acknowledgements

-We are deeply grateful for contributions, ideas, comments and outright help from our colleagues, particularly from Gil Athoraya, Morten Kromberg, Nick Nickolov, Paul Mansour, Richard Smith and Andy Shiers.
+We are deeply grateful for contributions, ideas, comments and outright help from our colleagues, particularly from (in alphabetical order) Gil Athoraya, Morten Kromberg, Paul Mansour, Nick Nickolov, Andy Shiers and Richard Smith.

 We jealously claim any errors as entirely our own work.